 The "partially-flipped" classroom structure demands that you complete the pre-lecture homework on schedule.
 Failure to complete the pre-lecture homework creates drag.
-In other words, individual students can prevent the rest of the class from making positive progress toward the goals and objectives of the course, so, for the sake of your fellow students, do the pre-lecture homework.
+In other words, individual students can prevent the rest of the class from making positive progress toward the goals and objectives of the course, which is a subtle form of a disruption to the classroom environment.
+So, to hold you accountable for completing the pre-lecture homework so that you do not disrupt the classroom, I will deduct one point off your final grade each time you fail to complete the pre-lecture homework (up to one-third of your total grade).